algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/QSM3Exp.md

 array into two smaller sub-arrays: the (relatively) low elements and the (relatively) high elements.
 It then recursively sorts each of the sub-arrays.

+Quicksort is a good general-purpose sorting algorithm, with average case behavior <i>O(n log n)</i>.
+The *Median of Three* variant shown in this module reduces the likelihood that the worst case <i>O(n<sup>2</sup>)</i> behavior of Basic Quicksort will occur.

 ## Algorithm overview

 The steps for
-Median of Three Quicksort are the same as the basic version, except that the choice of *pivot* element is more complicated.
+*Median of Three Quicksort* are the same as for Basic Quicksort, except for the method of choosing the *pivot* element.

 * To pick the *pivot* element, first sort the first, middle and last elements of the array, then swap the middle element with the second-rightmost element.
 Then